sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/Biology/Give details of cause and expression of Down syndrome and  Sickle cell disease.md

 **Cause:**

 Down syndrome occurs due to an extra copy of chromosome 21.
-This can happen in different ways during cell division:

 **Expression:**

 The extra genetic material from chromosome 21 disrupts typical development, leading to a wide range of physical and intellectual features.
 These can include: